 Number of Americans Who See Immigration as a Critical Threat to the United States at Lowest Level in Two Decades

-reveals that over the last decade Americans have grown less concerned about large numbers of immigrants—legal or illegal—coming to live and work in the United States.
-According to the report from The Chicago Council on Global Affairs, a growing number of Americans support keeping legal immigration at its current level or increasing it.
+reveals that Americans have grown less concerned over the last decade about large numbers of immigrants—legal or illegal—coming to live and work in the United States.
+In addition, a growing number of Americans support keeping legal immigration at its current level or increasing it.

-Download the brief on American public opinion on immigration (PDF), which includes detailed findings on the following points:
+The survey brief includes detailed findings on the following points:

 - Plurality of Americans support maintaining current immigration levels

 - Republicans’ concerns remain steady; Democrats and Independents less threatened

 - Among public, bipartisan support is strong for immigration reform

 - Midwesterners feel more threatened than broader American public

 American Public Opinion on Immigration (PDF)